 The Straight Dope on Marketing Marijuana and Promotional Products

-The recreational marijuana law in Washington state may have gotten off to a very rocky start, but the first legal sales of recreational marijuana took place on Tuesday.
+The votes are in after the 2014 election, and Oregon, Alaska, and Washington D.C. have joined Colorado and Washington state in legalizing recreational marijuana .
 With more and more states legalizing medical and recreational marijuana, it’s only a matter of time before not only marijuana, but also marijuana marketing becomes a booming business.

 As more legal marijuana businesses open their doors, there is a growing opportunity for the marketing industry to help budding “ganjapreneurs” (all of the puns in the marijuana industry are seriously the best) get the word out about their brands.
 These opportunities of course include the promotional product industry.
 However, before we get to all of that, first let’s get all of the legal jargon out of the way.